 4. Your mobile traffic is quick to bounce

 When qualified mobile traffic starts leaving your site in seconds, it means your website itself is missing the mark somewhere.
 As a general rule, this issue comes down to two primary causes: slow website load time or a site that isn't responsive enough to perform well on all platforms.
 According to Google, mobile users will leave a site within seconds (typically choosing to visit a competitor site, instead) if the page they're viewing on your website doesn't load quickly.

-When this begins to happen, your team needs to sit down and take a look at things like page design, with a specific focus on the number of keystrokes it takes users to get from an entry point to a shopping cart or call-to-action, and overall site navigability.
+If this begins to happen, your team needs to sit down and take a look at things like page design, with a specific focus on the number of keystrokes it takes users to get from an entry point to a shopping cart or call-to-action, and overall site navigability.

 Finding Your Marketing Sweet Spot

 It's easy for marketers to do too much when it comes to their overall strategy.
 And this is understandable - it's a crowded marketplace out there, and the pressure to stand out is immense.
 Doing too many things at once, though, guarantees poor outcomes across the board.